mxmauro/go-loadbalancer/README.md

 A round-robin server selection (aka load balancer) library.

-The base code of this library, the balancer, *DOES NOT DO* any kind of network access.
+The base code of this library, the balancer, **DOES NOT** execute any kind of network access.
 It's goal is to automatically select an upstream handler in a set of primary and backup configured servers.

+##### NOTE:

+* This is a fork of the original [RandLabs.IO's load balancer library](https://github.com/randlabs/go-loadbalancer).
+  May contain some modified functionality.

 ## Usage with example